Listed below are answers to frequently asked questions for people interested in becoming a real estate agent with Keller Williams Realty.

 - How much can I expect to earn in my real estate career?

-- What does it cost to get started with Keller Williams?
+- How much does it cost to get started with Keller Williams?

 - What type of real estate training is provided for new agents?